 Low-FODMAP vegetables: carrots, celery, zucchini, cucumber, capsicum, eggplant, spinach, butternut squash, etc.

-Fruits: mostly oranges, 100% orange juice, cranberries, and 100% cranberry juice — but all fruits are allowed
+Fruits: mostly oranges, 100% orange juice, cranberries, and 100% cranberry juice — technically all fruits are allowed but these ones mentioned are the encouraged options

 Potatoes: white and sweet potatoes